 IRESS’ ethical practices and procedures are reviewed regularly, and processes are in place to promote and communicate these policies within IRESS.

 IRESS has a broad and diverse employee base across several international jurisdictions.
 The Board monitors diversity (including gender diversity) under a broad definition at the Board and executive levels and broadly across the general staff base.
 The Board continues to observe no indicators of bias, or impediments to diversity and believes IRESS’ diversity ratios reflect well on the Group.

 The Board, in February 2015, adopted a formal diversity policy and at the same time established measurable objectives for achieving gender diversity as one specific and important aspect of that diversity policy.
 The policy requires that the Board assesses the measurable objectives annually, as well as IRESS’ progress against achieving them.
-The diversity policy and list of measurable objectives are available on IRESS’ website http://iress.com.sg/en/Company_Profile/Corporate_governance/Governance_documents.html.
+The diversity policy and list of measurable objectives are available on IRESS’ website: http://www.iress.com/en/Company_Profile/Corporate_governance/Governance_documents.html.

-The measurable objectives for achieving gender diversity and IRESS’ progress as at December 2015 in achieving those measurable objectives are described below:
+The measurable objectives for achieving gender diversity set by the Board in February 2016 and IRESS’ progress as at December 2016 in achieving those measurable objectives are described below:

 Background and Objective

 31 December 2016 Achievement

 IRESS will implement training programs as part of its new-starter induction programme designed to encourage individuals to recognise, embrace and support individual differences, including gender diversity.
 There is no place for discrimination, prejudice, intolerance or bias at IRESS.

 Our objective is to promote attendance at these training sessions, and to create a culture of compliance with IRESS values and policies relating to diversity.

 The objective will be to implement employee training programs on diversity for all new starters, whether at a senior executive, executive or non-executive level.